MV Sechelt Queen

 small to operate the run and the vessel was sold to Seaworld Processors, Inc. The vessel sat on the Fraser River and Burrard inlet for the next ten years.

 In the early 80s the vessel was returned to an American registry, the vessel was once again renamed to Muskegon Clipper.
-Initially the vessel was going to service a route in Milwalke, but the vessel was once again moved, this time the vessel was moved to Eagle Harbor, Washington.
-At the Washington State Ferries shipyard in the Harbor the ship was inspected and it was discovered that the vessel could return to operating on the international run to Sidney, BC.
+Initially the vessel was going to service a route in Milwaukee, but the vessel was once again moved, this time the vessel was moved to Eagle Harbor, Washington.
+At the Washington State Ferries shipyard the ship was inspected and it was discovered that the vessel could return to operating on the international run to Sidney, BC.
 The vessel was still quite sea worthy and its bow doors, were perfect for crossing the potentially stormy Haro Strait.
 However the vessel was almost 50 years old, the engines were outdated, and there was a large Asbestos problem onboard.
 Washington State Ferries decided not to refit the aging vessel.

 In 1994 the vessel was sold to Monarch Casinos, the company had the idea of converting the vessel into a gambling river boat outside of Gary, Indiana.
 The vessel was towed from Seattle to San Diego, California.
-The vessel briefly stayed in San, Diego before being towed to a shipyard in Mobile, Alabama.
+The vessel briefly stayed in San Diego before being towed to a shipyard in Mobile, Alabama.
 While en route to Alabama the vessel's captain ordered a unique asbestos abatement method – onboard crews loaded asbestos into plastic bags before dumping them into the Gulf of Mexico.
 The captain was sentenced to 2 years in federal prison for violating international pollution laws.

 After arriving in Alabama the vessel was unofficially renamed Monarch.
 The rebuilding of the vessel began, the ferry was stripped down to the hull.
 Monarch Casinos failed to get a gambling licence in Alabama, meanwhile the vessel was a financial disaster.
 The vessel was auctioned in 1996, and was listed as "Disposed of".
 In 2001 the vessel was officially listed as "disposed of" and that the vessel's hull had been broken up at that time.